Why Your Coffee Tastes Lousy

 - Starbucks Is Not Liable for Burns Suffered by Officer Who Spilled Coffee on Himself, Jury Finds

 - Nobody’s Buying Keurig Coffeemakers Anymore: Company Admits They Made a Serious Mistake

 - Coffee 101: How to Order the Best Drink

 There's nothing worse than that moment when you pour yourself a cup of coffee first thing in the morning, whether from your coffeemaker, your French press, or your Chemex — and it tastes awful.
 Too bitter, too weak, too thick, too watery… it's definitely not the way to start your day.
 What gives?
 Well, you’re doing it wrong — and here’s why.

-[slideshow: As we’ve learned from our coffee experts (everyone to the good people at Starbucks to the owner of "America’s Best Coffee Shop"), there’s a science to brewing coffee.
+owner of "America’s Best Coffee Shop"), there’s a science to brewing coffee.
 From the size of your grounds to the water you use to brew, every step of the process plays a significant part in the brewing process.
 And each little thing can affect just how good your cup of coffee is; and no one wants to waste a perfectly good coffee bean on a bad drink.